Second Stage Entrance Exam

 Why are Wilson’s School and Sutton Grammar School sharing their entrance examinations?

-- For September 2018 entry, Wilson’s School and Sutton Grammar School have agreed to share their Second Stage Entrance Examinations.
+- Wilson’s School and Sutton Grammar School have agreed to share their Second Stage Entrance Examinations.
 This has the advantage for boys who have passed the Selective Eligibility Test of only requiring them to sit one second stage examination, the results of which will be used independently by each school to determine eligibility to be considered for a place there.

 There is no current or planned connection between the two schools beyond co-operation on our entrance testing arrangements.
 Both Wilson’s School and Sutton Grammar remain separate and distinct state funded academy schools.